MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_2_PrepareEnvironment.md

 2. In the second exercise, you will update details for existing contacts within Dynamics 365 Marketing.

 3. In the third exercise, you will create a task template that will be used in the journey.

+4. In the fourth exercise, you will configure the default brand profile to be used in your marketing assets (like emails).

 ## What you’ll need: